Adding captions to a live stream without a caption encoder onsite- Falcon solution

 Here is an image showing an overiew of the signal flow:

 Assuming that you have an account with EEG and access to the Falcon system, your first step is to get the RTMP URL and Stream Key information for the channel you will be broadcasting to.
-Log in to your IBM Streaming Manager account, and navigate to the Channels > Broadcast Settings tab in your dashboard.
+Log in to your IBM Video Streaming account, and navigate to the Channels > Broadcast Settings tab in your dashboard.

 Next, click on 'View' to the right of the Encoder settings field.
 This will bring you to the encoder settings page.